 628.2.2 Post-Assessment Appeals

 To initiate a post-assessment appeal and request a hearing, a taxpayer must submit a dispute with the Office of Appeals.
 The simplest and most direct method to submit a dispute is electronically through MTC.
-A taxpayer who does not have access to MTC may file an Application for Abatement, Form ABT.
+A taxpayer who does not have access to MTC may complete and mail a paper Form ABT, Application for Abatement.

 628.3 Statutes of Limitations